The complete guide to guitar modal scales.

 In some cases the library will employ and pay the composer directly to produce music.

 This is more commonly known as a work-for-hire fee.
-In scenario copyright of the music passes to the music library.
+In this scenario copyright of the music passes to the music library.
 The composer will only receive the initial payment and credits as the composer.

 Performance income (or performance royalties)